 It’s 2019, yet when it comes to asking someone out on a date, there’s still a lot of pressure for women who are interested in men to wait to be asked.
-Whether you’re a high school student considering asking your crush to prom, or an adult woman debating whether to send that first Tinder message, you might feel pressure to follow traditional gender roles.
+Whether you’re a high school student considering asking your crush to homecoming, or an adult woman debating whether to send that first Tinder message, you might feel pressure to follow traditional gender roles.
 And hey, that makes sense — those gender roles have been in place for hundreds of years, after all.
 But keep in mind that just because something is traditional, that doesn't mean it has to continue.

 "The ways that courtship and dating practices are shared in our families and in media all put young women and girls in a passive role, where we are told that to be really desired someone would come after us," says Bianca Laureano, sexologist and founder of the Women of Color Sexual Health Network (WOCSHN).
 “This is an old and warped way of understanding relationships.”

 This way of thinking — that men need to take an active role and women need to take a passive role when it comes to sex and relationships — ties into larger conversations about consent, Laureano says.
 “This approach can and does lead to rape culture, where women believe men are the ones who are to do the asking, the decision-making, and know more than them,” she explains.
 “It’s not true.
 We are the ones who know our bodies and desires better than anyone else.”

 And if you believe that traditional gender role stereotypes shouldn’t affect women’s career options, paychecks, or anything else, that approach should apply to dating as well, Laureano says. “[The idea that] 'young women can do whatever they set their mind to' includes choosing partners to date and spend time with.”

 Do Guys Want Girls To Ask Them Out?